marialma/covid-19-messaging/what_we_know_en.md

 As time goes on, we'll learn more about the virus and its patterns as we just deal with it.
 South Korea, China, and Singapore are offering pretty good information.

 Per the [report from China CDC](http://www.ourphn.org.au/wp-content/uploads/20200225-Article-COVID-19.pdf) : In China, 86.6% of diagnosed patients were between the ages of 30-79.
 About 70% of the patients were between the ages of 40-79.
 Curiously, young children appear to be almost unaffected, though they can still get the disease and potentially transmit it.
-However, because of how China was doing the diagnosing at the time this report came out,
+However, because of how China was doing the diagnosing at the time this report came out, we don't really know if younger patients are truly unaffected, or if their symptoms were just mild enough.
+Testing data from other countries should firm up some of this knowledge.

 Per the [same report](http://www.ourphn.org.au/wp-content/uploads/20200225-Article-COVID-19.pdf), the highest mortality rate is in the >80 crowd, with almost 15% mortality.